Blue-and-Black Movement: Foreign and security policy

-The Blue-and-Black Movement in relation to foreign policy, stands for what it describes as "the principle of state independence" and anti-globalism, the party wishes for Finland to exit the European Union and for Finland to strive for neutrality in foreign conflicts that are not vital to Finland's national interests.
+In foreign policy, the Blue-and-Black Movement stands for what it describes as "the principle of state independence" and anti-globalism.
+The party wishes for Finland to exit the European Union and for Finland to strive for neutrality in foreign conflicts that are not vital to Finland's national interests.
 The Blue-and-Black Movement also wishes for Finland to exit the United Nations, and for Finland to leave multinational military alliances, such as NATO.

 The Blue-and-Black Movement staunchly positions itself as being opposed to Russia and its foreign policy objectives.
-They seek for more cooperation with the Baltic countries, Sweden and Poland, instead of commitments to the United States in relation to foreign policy.
-The Blue-and-Black Movement especially wishes to promote closer ties with Estonia, due to shared Baltic Finnic heritage between Finland and Estonia, this can be seen as Pan-Finnicism to an extent.
+It seeks closer cooperation with the Baltic countries, Sweden and Poland, instead of commitments to the United States in relation to foreign policy.
+The Blue-and-Black Movement especially wishes to promote closer ties with Estonia, due to shared Baltic Finnic heritage between Finland and Estonia; this can be seen as Pan-Finnicism to an extent.
 The party is in favour of cooperation with Ukraine, in its opposition to the Russian Federation.

 The party actively supports the political recognition of the State of Palestine, and is opposed to and condemns European politicians that support Israel.
 The Blue-and-Black Movement claims that Israel is the biggest promoter of migration from developing countries to the Western World, and blames Israel for promoting and causing Islamic extremism and various movements such as Jihadism to become more popular and radical.

 The Blue-and-Black Movement wishes to promote the domestic defense industry, and the party is in favour of military conscription for men.